Home Money Making Tips Work from Home Make Money Used Lumber & Building Materal Beginner's Guide Buy/Sell Gold Electronics & Computer |

 The Research Center completed drive-by, visual inspections of 86 of the 236 condemned properties identified by the DCRA.
 The visual inspections noted: building type, general construction type, overall condition, property status (e.g., abandoned, effectively cordoned, under renovation, for sale), neighborhood context, and whether a detailed assessment would be appropriate.
 Based on the inspection of condemned properties, the Research Center defined four categories of residential buildings, as described below, each with attributes that suggest the potential for cost-effective deconstruction.
 The Research Center then chose four different types of structures for detailed assessments.
 These assessments provide an indication of the type and quantity of materials available from residential buildings.

+High-rise multi-family buildings.
+These large apartment buildings potentially contain many interior features that could be salvaged and reused (appliances, cabinets, fixtures, etc.).
+These buildings are usually made of structural concrete and steel, so complete deconstruction is generally not a feasible option.
+However, the structural materials may be good candidates for recycling.
+A detailed assessment of one building in the Arthur Capper public housing complex identified cabinets, stainless steel sinks, garbage disposals and metal framed windows suitable for salvage, as well as copper piping and aluminum baseboard heating units that could be removed and sold for scrap.
 Low-rise multi-family buildings.
 These buildings offer significant potential for the deconstruction of both interior and exterior materials.
 In general, the low-rise multi-family buildings in D.C. are made using brick and block construction with wooden roof assemblies.
 Many interior elements (e.g., appliances, cabinets) can be salvaged from the low-rise buildings.
 A detailed assessment of one building in the Kentucky Courts housing complex identified wooden roof trusses with plywood sheathing, recently updated kitchen cabinetry, stainless steel sinks, garbage disposals, and metal framed windows.
 As with the high-rise example, this building also contained copper tubing and aluminum heating units with potential scrap value.
 A second detailed assessment, of a three-unit building in the Frederick Douglass housing complex, found a significant amount of salvageable material including framing lumber, brick double glazed windows, and over 1,000 square feet of oak strip hardwood flooring, as well as a recently replaced gas boiler and water heater.
 There are approximately 107 buildings of similar type in the Frederick Douglass complex, 83 of which are also reported to have exterior natural wood siding suitable for salvage.

 Rowhouses.
 Rowhouses offer multiple deconstruction opportunities.
 Exterior construction offers salvageable brick, roofing and architectural details.
 Rowhouse interiors can provide valuable wood materials.
 A detailed assessment of a rowhouse in Northwest D.C. identified framing lumber, hardwood flooring, oak stair cases, plywood sub-flooring and roof sheathing, and a recently replaced gas water heater and furnace.
 The exterior of this structure features Roman brick, stone lentils and slate roofing.
 It should be noted that adjoining rowhouses, particularly those that are not end units, may have a structural interdependence that would need to be considered prior to deconstruction.